 The Southern Management Corporation Scholarship Fund

 Jasmine is a family nurse practitioner student.
-After graduating in 2012 with her BSN, she started working at the University of Maryland Medical Center in the Pediatric Progressive Care Unit.
+After graduating in 2012 with her BSN degree, she started working at the University of Maryland Medical Center on the Pediatric Progressive Care Unit.
 She decided to go back to school because she wanted to have more autonomy while using evidenced-based practice to guide her care.
 She enjoys family practice because it allows her to practice in a variety of settings and interact with individuals who are in different stages in life.
 Along with being a full-time student, Jasmine serves as a graduate teaching assistant in the nursing simulation lab.
 She enjoys teaching new nursing students the basics of the profession and watching their skills and knowledge build.